 Mini Modified Seldinger Technique Introducer Kits

-Our patented polyurethane PICC line is ideal for patients who require more than five days of intravenous (IV) therapy.
+Our polyurethane PICC is ideal for patients who require more than five days of intravenous (IV) therapy.
 Using the Modified Seldinger Technique, our PICC line can easily be inserted into the tiniest veins with minimal trauma.
 Other advantages include reduced cost and clinician time.
 The use of our polyurethane PICC minimizes the risk of infection while avoiding repeat venipunctures and may also be used for at-home infusions.
-Our introducer kit includes three components:

 - The small guidewire introducer needle allows for easy access to the vein.